 Greater Sage-grouse.
-The primary threats to greater sage-grouse are the loss, fragmentation, and degradation of sagebrush habitat due to a variety of causes.
-In the Great Basin, the primary threats are the expansion of invasive grasses such as cheatgrass (which results in more frequent and intense wildfires) and conifer encroachment.
+The primary threats to greater sage-grouse populations are the loss, fragmentation, and degradation of sagebrush habitat due to a variety of causes.
+In the Great Basin Desert, the primary threats are the expansion of invasive grasses such as cheatgrass (which results in more frequent and intense wildfires) and conifer encroachment.
 Both eliminate the sagebrush that greater sage-grouse need.
 Additional stressors, such as improper grazing, predation, mining, and infrastructure development can contribute to localized population declines (U.S. Fish and Wildlife Service, 2015).

 Data are lacking on the effects of aircraft overflights or sonic booms on galliformes (e.g., grouse, quail), particularly on greater sage-grouse lekking attendance and behavior.
 Greater sage-grouse, like most bird species, rely on auditory signals as part of mating.
 Sage-grouse are known to select their leks based on acoustic properties and depend on auditory communication for mating behavior (Blickley & Patricelli, 2012).
 Although little specific research has been completed to determine what, if any, effects aircraft overflight and sonic booms would have on the breeding behavior of this species, factors that may be important include season and time of day, altitude, frequency and duration of overflights, and frequency and loudness of sonic booms.
-Based on the available information regarding sage-grouse and similar species (e.g., prairie chickens) response to noise, aerial-based noise may have no impact or may impact lekking sage grouse by: (1) causing a decrease in lek attendance, (2) increasing stress hormone concentrations, or (3) masking lek communication (within and among leks).
+Based on the available information regarding sage-grouse and similar species (e.g., prairie chickens) response to noise, aerial-based noise may have no impact or may impact lekking sage-grouse by (1) causing a decrease in lek attendance, (2) increasing stress hormone concentrations, or (3) masking lek communication (within and among leks).

-Booth et al. (2009) found, while attempting to count sage-grouse at leks using light sport aircraft at 500- 650 feet AGL, that sage-grouse flushed from leks on 12 of 14 approaches when the airplane was within 656-984 feet of the lek.
+Booth et al. (2009) found, while attempting to count greater sage-grouse at leks in Elko County, Nevada using light sport aircraft at 500-650 feet AGL, that sage-grouse flushed from leks on 12 of 14 approaches when the airplane was within 656-984 feet of the lek.
 In the other two instances, male grouse stopped exhibiting breeding behavior and crouched but stayed on the lek.
 The time to resumption of normal behavior after disturbance was not provided in this study.
 Strutting ceased around the time when observers on the ground heard the aircraft.
-It is unclear how the response to the slow-flying light sport aircraft used in the study would compare to overflight by military jets.
-It is possible that response of the birds was related to the slow speed of the light sport aircraft and its long-term presence above the lek, causing it to resemble an aerial predator.
-A military aircraft overflight would be significantly shorter in duration (seconds).